gjbex/training-material/Debugging/ControlFlow/README.md

     Fortran is not guaranteed, which may be problematic when using procedures with optional arguments.
 This code doesn't seem to crash, so the compilers coincidentally do the right thing.
-1. `logical_order.c`: evaluation of boolean expressions in C/C++ is lazy, so evaluation order is fixed, and has to be taken into account.
+1. `logical_order.c`: evaluation of Boolean expressions in C/C++ is lazy, so evaluation order is fixed, and has to be taken into account.
 This code will terminate with a segmentation fault. valgrind will catch this.
-1. `improper_conditionals.c`: "unexpected" behavior due to improper boolean expressions in conditional statment.
+1. `improper_conditionals.c`: "unexpected" behaviour due to improper Boolean expressions in conditional statement.
-1. `run_improper_conditionals.sh`: Bash script to run the improper conditionals example program, and produce the "unexpected" output. boolean expressions in conditional statment.
+1. `run_improper_conditionals.sh`: Bash script to run the improper conditionals example program, and produce the "unexpected" output.
+    Boolean expressions in conditional statement.
 1. `init_proc_vars.f90`: illustrates potential bug when initializing variables in Fortran procedures.
-1. `udt_intent_out.f90`: illustration of bug caused by inappropraite use of intent `OUT` when partially assigning to a variable of a user defined type.
+1. `udt_intent_out.f90`: illustration of bug caused by inappropriate use of intent `OUT` when partially assigning to a variable of a user defined type.
 1. `unintended_global.f90`: illustration of a bug introduced by omitting